 As an active Member of „Think Tank 30 Germany“, the Club of Rome’s think tank for young professionals, Sibyl enjoys debating all kinds of sustainability related issues.

 Jonathan is a Political Scientist with a special interest in climate and environmental policies.
 He developed his analytical abilities at Lund University, where he earned a MSc in Political Science and two BSc in Political Science and Economics.
-At BPIE, Jonathan is assisting the research team.
+At BPIE, Jonathan is Project Manager.

 Before joining BPIE, Jonathan worked at the Earth System Governance Project, where he conducted research on the new Sustainable Development Goals and the Post-2015 Development Agenda.
 Jonathan has also gathered experience from the UNFCCC Secretariat in Bonn, where he was stationed for six months in the Mitigation, Data & Analysis Programme.
 During his time in Bonn he supported the Secretariat in setting up the first Multilateral Assessment process and in preparing for the intergovernmental negotiations held in Bonn and Lima in the second half of 2014.